• Skip to main content

 Lift weights to increase the strength in the upper and lower body.
 Strength training is certain to benefit the hiker planning to carry a heavy backpack filled with essential supplies.

-Use the strength training to improve general conditioning and strength and not to put on muscle bulk.
+Use strength training to improve general conditioning and strength and not to put on muscle bulk.
 Choose 6-8 exercises to help work on the legs, back, shoulders, chest, arms, and glutes.

 Complete 12-15 repetitions with 2-3 reps – the weight should be enough to cause fatigue on reaching the 15th repetition.